Very Large Telescope

 The VLT is capable of observing both visible and infrared wavelengths.
 Each individual telescope can detect objects that are roughly four billion times fainter than what can be seen with the naked eye.
 When all the telescopes are combined, the facility can achieve an angular resolution of approximately 0.002 arcsecond.
 In single telescope mode, the angular resolution is about 0.05 arcseconds.

-The VLT is one of the most productive ground-based facilities for astronomy, second only to the Hubble Space Telescope in terms of the number of scientific papers produced from facilities operating at visible wavelengths.
+The VLT is one of the most productive facilities for astronomy, second only to the Hubble Space Telescope in terms of the number of scientific papers produced from facilities operating at visible wavelengths.
 Some of the pioneering observations made using the VLT include the first direct image of an exoplanet, the tracking of stars orbiting around the supermassive black hole at the centre of the Milky Way, and observations of the afterglow of the furthest known gamma-ray burst.